 It is intended that the Secretary of the Treasury and the Director of the Office of Management and Budget will keep the Comptroller General fully informed on all aspects of these activities, will consult him as necessary, and will give the most serious attention to any suggestions he may offer relating to such activities.

-- -- The role of the Comptroller General as described above in relation to section 201 is equally applicable to section 202(a). - --The general purpose of section 203 is to provide Congress with assistance in locating and obtaining existing information relating to the programs, activities, receipts, and expenditures of Federal agencies.
+--The role of the Comptroller General as described above in relation to section 201 is equally pertinent with respect to section 202(a).